What is Optical Fiber and a Fiber Optic Cable?

 The first point accounting for the disadvantage is the cost element which is very higher than that of the copper wires.
-Their CAPEX (capital expenditure) also includes installation which makes the one-time cost increase furthermore.
-As they have glass material, bends or curves near to the radius should also be treated with utmost care.
+Their CAPEX (capital expenditure) also includes installation which makes the one-time cost increase further.
+As they have glass material, bends or curves near the radius should also be treated with utmost care.

 Uses and spread of Fiber Optics?